Automate Social Media Posts with AI (The Lean Way)

 What’s Next

-You now have the blueprint for a social media automation system that costs $20/month instead of $200.
+You now have the blueprint for a lean social media drafting system that scales with usage instead of seats.

 But reading about automation doesn’t automate anything.

-3. Next week: Build the basic webhook → Claude → posting flow
+2. Then: Build the basic webhook → Claude → draft → review flow for one platform

 Start with one platform.
-Get it bulletproof.
+Get it boring.
 Then expand.

 Chris Alarcon